Mrs C-L Harrison

 The department was recently rehoused in the brand new classroom block, and uses five modern and well-equipped teaching rooms, provided with up-to-date interactive screens and computers.
 Pupils make regular use of the school ICT rooms in MFL lessons.
 The school library is well-stocked with books, dictionaries and DVDs, whilst satellite television is also available to students.

 In 2019, two thirds of our students achieved grades 7, 8 or 9 at GCSE in a language, with some achieving high grades in two languages.
+In 2020, 90% of students gained 5 - 9 in French, German and Spanish, with 64% gaining 7 -9 in French.

 "Language is information, and information is power".
 Constantin, Killing Eve